lugia19/Arena_Maker/README.md

   - outro (Optional)
     - 0/1.wav: The audio files corresponding to the outro lines.
   - [SomeID]_logic.lua (Optional): A custom AI logic file.
 If you don't include one, you'll have to specify a logicId in data.json.
+  - bgm.wav (Optional): A track that will be used for background music.
+Currently non-functional, will be implemented at a later date.

 Note: Both image files and audio files can be almost any format, they'll be converted accordingly.
 Additionally, an example fight is included.